 When you cast aside your old interest in music and throw away your old instruments, this is an example of a situation where you jettison your love of music.

-Origin of jettisonMiddle English jetteson from Anglo-French getteson from Old French getaison, a throwing, jetsam < L jactatio, a throwing from jactare, to throw: see jet
+Origin of jettisonMiddle English jetteson from Anglo-French getteson from Old French getaison, a throwing, jetsam from Classical Latin jactatio, a throwing from jactare, to throw: see jet

 - to discard (something) as useless or a burden

 transitive verbjet·ti·soned, jet·ti·son·ing, jet·ti·sons

 - To cast overboard or off: a ship jettisoning wastes; a pilot jettisoning aircraft fuel.